Zyzle/zyzle.github.io/content/blog/[draft]-hugo/index.md

 $ hugo new site hugoblog
 ```

-No options to give here but does give a hint about next steps:
+No options to give here but does give a hint about the next steps:

 ```
 1. Download a theme into the same-named folder.